 The Czarina of Russia, Dagmar, enjoyed the Källviken spring and surrounding marine environment of Tammisaari at the end of the 19th century.
+That's why Källviken is now called Dagmar Park.
 Visitors can get a marvellous view of the seascape from the rock formations around the spring, where there is a memorial stone commemorating Czar Alexander III and his fiancée Princess Dagmar of Denmark and, naturally, the soothing sound of a burbling spring.
 Spend a day on the beach sunbathing or gaze out at the sea from the rocky shoreline.
 Go for a brisk hike through the aromatic pine forest on easy trails together with your family or arrive by boat for a romantic outing, much like the Czar and Czarina did.

 The Czarina's Visit to a Bubbling Spring

 Location: Southern Finland, Uusimaa, Raseborg

 Arrival: By boat, car and public transportation.
 Read more on how to get to Dagmar Park.

 Sights: Dagmar's spring, stone commemorating the visit by Czar Alexander III and his fiancée Princess Dagmar of Denmark, beautiful seascapes